-Keep in mind that HIV can also be transmitted through needles, so do not get a tattoo or an acupuncture treatment in a country with lax health standards.
+A note on HIV transmission: Keep in mind that HIV can also be transmitted through needles, so do not get a tattoo or an acupuncture treatment in a country with lax health standards.
 In some countries blood transfusions can also be risky.
 Contact the program director or the closest U.S. consulate for advice if a transfusion is necessary.
 Research the health standards of the host country before going abroad.

 Sexual Assault & Harassment

 It is important to know the cultural norms surrounding sex and gender, clothing, sex roles, and what constitutes harassment.
-Know what resources are available including the study abroad program director, English speaking doctors and therapists, Carnegie Mellon’s Counseling and Psychological Services (CAPS), and Carnegie Mellon’s Sexual Harassment Advisors.
+Know what resources are available, including the study abroad program director, English speaking doctors and therapists, Carnegie Mellon’s Counseling and Psychological Services (CAPS), and Carnegie Mellon’s Sexual Harassment Advisors.
 CAPS will do phone appointments, and the Sexual Harassment Advisors can be contacted by phone, email or instant message.

-Most of the harassment that Carnegie Mellon women have reported over the years is verbal harassment, which can usually be handled by simply ignoring the person – a tactic used in the U.S. as well.
+Most of the harassment that Carnegie Mellon students have reported over the years is verbal harassment, which can usually be handled by simply ignoring the person – a tactic used in the U.S. as well.
 Anything more serious than verbal harassment or blatant staring should be addressed in a more serious manner.